-Net revenues, which consist of net interest income and fee and other income, were \$5.0 billion in the first quarter of 2016, compared with \$5.4 billion in the first quarter of 2015.
-Net interest income of \$4.8 billion for the first quarter of 2016 was driven by guaranty fee revenue and interest income earned on mortgage assets in our retained mortgage portfolio.
+Net revenues, which consist of net interest income and fee and other income, were \$5.6 billion in the third quarter of 2016 and \$5.8 billion in the third quarter of 2015.
+We recognized net interest income of \$5.4 billion in the third quarter of 2016 and \$5.6 billion in the third quarter of 2015.
+The decline in net interest income was primarily due to a decline in the average balance of our retained mortgage portfolio, partially offset by an increase in guaranty fee revenue.